 Different colour triangles and repeating patterns, maybe even do some stripey ones!

-Add a letter to each piece if you fancy (although this makes it less transferrable to other peoples parties and celebrations).
+Add a letter to each piece to spell out a name if you fancy (although this makes it less transferrable to other people's parties and celebrations).

 Make Your Own Bunting!